johnmathews/johnmathews.is/data/blog/dev-setup-2023.md

 keep on enjoying the experience of getting better.

 # My setup

+You can see my current Neovim config [here](https://github.com/johnmathews/neovim).

 - At the end of 2021 I began to convert my [previous vim setup](/blog/vim-for-large-projects) to Neovim and was using Neovim from January 2022.